 Refer to the table in Figure 1 for a typical composition of Natural gas.

-Naturally, liquefaction is advantageous as it can be transported or stored to a greater quantity.
-LNG Process is the process of liquefaction.
-The process of cooling the gaseous LNG to -259°F or -162°C for transforming it into liquid is known as LNG Process.
+Naturally, liquefaction is advantageous as it can be transported or stored in a greater quantity.
+The LNG Process is the process of liquefaction.
+The process of cooling the gaseous LNG to -259°F or -162°C for transforming it into liquid is known as the LNG Process.
 The process is actually a chain of methods, hence popularly known as LNG Process Chain.

 Natural Gas – Exploration to End-User

 Fig. 2 below shows the flow chart for Liquefied natural gas exploration.